setarcos/linux_on_stm32/README.md

 * Tested with kernel 6.7.0-rc4.
 * Tested with kernel 6.10.0-rc3.

-### GPIO

-GPIO output seems fine.
-When used as input, GPIO other than port A can't get interrupt reported.

 ### I2C

 When I2C is enabled in the dts file, use following command to get chip ID from